stinodego/poetry-guide/README.md

 pyenv install 3.10.5
 ```

-Now we are ready to install Poetry!
+Now you are ready to install Poetry!
 First, make sure your system Python is selected.
 This makes sure Poetry remains available even if you decide to remove a specific version of Python.

 ```bash
 pyenv global system